 Mobile usage increased 600% from 2010 to 2015.
 Nearly 90% of millennials say their phone is constantly accessible and nearly 70% of business emails today are opened on phones.
 Six billion of the seven billion people on the planet have mobile phones.

-There is no separate mobile-first culture.
+There is no separate mobile-first or mobile seo culture.
 It IS the culture.
 And to recognize it as such is the first challenge.
 When I asked our executive attendees how they even defined “Mobile Innovation” today, the answers once again were about turning away from the tech, and coming to terms with the culture.

 “Mobile Innovation is overloaded and everyone has their own interpretation,” admits Hamid Montazeri, Director of Software Engineering at Stanley Black & Decker.
 “A lot of times the interpretation is just to make a mobile app and get it out there.
 But there’s so much more involved.
 First and foremost, it must be based on some business metrics we can look at and then trial and error…and potentially fail forward or fail fast.
 But, many people agree that just doing a mobile app for the sake of a mobile app wasn’t the right thing.
 We need to find a better meaning around doing the mobile app.”